 The Leading Career Resource for Dental Hygienist Jobs.

 The front office staff delivers the first and last impression that every patient receives.
 You’ll find this role goes by many different titles, sometimes customer service representative, dental receptionist, front desk agent, medical office assistant, patient coordinator, office manager, or even patient service representative.
 However, the care given in this role — while not medical — is critical in the success of a dental practice.
 Duties often include answering phones, helping new patients with intake forms, verifying insurance plans, explaining dental programs, scheduling appointments, and resolving payment inquiries.
 And, of course, this role requires a friendly and engaging temperament that makes patients feel welcome at the practice.

-DentalPost takes a look at what are the duties and responsibilities of a Dental Front Office staff.
+DentalPost takes a look at what are the duties and responsibilities of a Dental Front Office staff member.

 Are you looking to hire dental front office staff members?
 Here are a few tips from our trusted experts.

 Click on your state to find Dental Front Office/Manager Jobs Near You

 In Canada?
 Click on your province to find Dental Front Office/Manager Jobs Near You.

 The dental front office’s role in enhancing the smooth running of a professional dental office is far too impressive to ignore.
 Working at the front desk of a dental office, the front office team ensures ultimate patient treatment by providing dental professionals adequate time to administer dental care and patient treatment.

 There are endless benefits that you could enjoy from being the face of the front desk at a dental office.
 They include potential job growth, varying job duties, flexibility, and professional interactions.
 Before deciding to work at the front desk of a dental office, there are tips that you have to keep in mind.
 Below are more details.

 The dental front office job has the advantage of versatility.
 Besides dental practices, a dental front office team member can still work in different healthcare facilities such as clinics, dental schools, and hospitals.